celt29/reading-notes/Read01.md

   - BQ's can contain most MD formated elements but not all.
 You have to experiment.
   - BQ best practice is to put a blank line before and after.
 - Lists
+  - Unordered list:
+  In order to do an UL you simply add a - with a space ( ) after it and then add w/e you want to the list.
+An example would be (- ).
+  - Ordered list:
+  To do an OL you start with the number 1 add a period (1.) and then when you want to go to the next list item you just start on a new line and do the number 2 with a period (2.) and so on.

 - Code
 - Horizontal Rules
 - Links